ccdmb/predector/conda/README.md

 # Conda recipes

 These are the recipes and simple build system that we're using to distribute packages.
-Eventually I hope to get most of these packages into bioconda and/or conda-forge, but that will take extra time that I don't have right now.
+Eventually I hope to get most of these packages into bioconda or conda-forge, but that will take extra time that I don't have right now.

 USERS DO NOT NEED TO BUILD THESE PACKAGES.

-This is for developers and the especially curious.
+This is for developers and the curious.

 Note that all of our recipes and the commands below assume you're running Linux on an x86 computer.
 Things should be ok on MacOS or a windows bash emulator (especially if you're running things in containers), but I can't really test it.
 Most bioinformatics servers/clusters etc will be running linux.